-Spoiler alert for the plot
+Spoiler alert for the entire plot!

 Although by no means an intentionally feminist film, Alfred Hitchcock’s Shadow of a Doubt (1943) is a film that has a lot of interesting things to say about women, the family and patriarchy.

 The film’s protagonist is Charlie, a young woman somewhere between adolescence and adulthood, who has an innocent crush on her Uncle Charlie, her mother’s younger brother for whom she was named.
 This crush isn’t too surprising considering the awful boredom of the life that she’s living in a small town with her painfully “average” family, including a benign but emotionally absent and useless father, a drudge of a mother and two younger siblings.
 Charlie is therefore ecstatic when her mysterious Uncle arrives for a visit, but it’s apparent from the outset that Uncle Charlie is not in the slightest bit innocent and that he’s exploiting his niece’s fixation on him for ends that are not immediately clear.
 As the film progresses, it’s revealed that the FBI are on Uncle Charlie’s trail and that he may or may not be the psychopathic killer of several wealthy widows.